mei-chen/beagle/Kibble/EC2_Setup_Files/kibble_ec2_readme.md

 _Installing Torch:_

 - On a .micro instance it hangs during the download because it doesn't have enough memory.
 It will make it through this on a .small instance but it won't make it through the installation.
 A .medium instance has enough memory.
+You can also use --no-cache-dir as a flag during the installation!

 _Installing pip3:_